hzblabs/Useful-ML-Codes/README.md

-# 📄 REF Paper PDF Downloader
+# 📄 REF Paper PDF Downloader and other useful tools

 This Python script helps you automatically download **open access PDFs** for a list of DOIs using the [Unpaywall API](https://unpaywall.org/products/api).
 It's particularly useful for research projects like the **Research Excellence Framework (REF)** where you need full-text academic outputs.